ms-iot/imx-iotcore/Documentation/provisioning.md

   3) Requests a MAC address from the provisioning host and fuses it onto the SoC (if MAC not already fused).
   4) SPL resets the platform.
   5) After the reset *spl_board_provision( )* senses that the system is in Trusted state so boot continues.
-* Early UEFI (fTPM Initialization)
+* Early UEFI (Secure Firmware TAs)
   1) The system boots all the way through to UEFI.
-  2) UEFI starts the fTPM TA and then the fTPM attempts to access the eMMC RPMB.
+  2) UEFI starts the secure firmware TAs (AuthVars & fTPM) which attempt to access the eMMC RPMB.
 * OP-TEE (RPMB Provisioning)
   1) OP-TEE detects that the RPMB has not been provisioned with a secret RPMB key and prepares to write it.
   2) The *tee_otp_check_rpmb_key_write_lock( )* function checks one of the SoC general purpose fuses to make sure the SoC has not written an RPMB key before.